ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 ## 22).
 Repository Pattern

+The repository pattern is a software design pattern that acts as an abstraction layer between your data access layer and the business logic layer in an ASP.NET Core Web API .
+It hides the details of how exactly the data is saved or retrieved from the underlying data source.
+The details of how the data is stored and retrieved is in the respective repository.
+This means your business logic doesn’t care whether it’s talking to SQL Server, Oracle, or even a mock object for testing purposes.

 - [Repository Pattern Implementation in ASP.NET Core](https://medium.com/net-core/repository-pattern-implementation-in-asp-net-core-21e01c6664d7)

 - [Implement Repository Base and Unit of Work in C#](https://dev.to/1001binary/implement-repository-base-and-unit-of-work-in-c-2ncg)